 The Wellington Regional Fruit and Vege Co-op is New Zealand’s largest community fruit and vegetable co-op.
-It delivers 9 tonnes of fresh produce to 1400 households every week.
+It delivers up to 9 tonnes of fresh produce to 1400 households every week.

 Participants pay $12 for one bag of fruit and one bag of vegetables.
 The cost of the same vegetables in a supermarket would be at least $22.